 Many of our calendars are packed full with our kids' activities, church activities, community/volunteer services and work.
-We continue to try and squeeze "just one more" item to our calendars.
+We continue to try and squeeze "just one more" item into our calendars.
 And yet, continuing to do many things still leaves us feeling at a loss.
 Do we have space to connect with others or with God?
 As a church leader, how can we provide a place to grow spiritually and how do we measure that growth?
 Carey Nieuwhof and Tony Morgan from The Unstuck Group have research-backed observations on the differences between programs and a path to develop and grow disciples.

 I’ve observed something interesting in healthy, growing churches over the last several years.